 You can insert a link into the page by navigating to “Insert” dropdown menu and selecting “Link” or by selecting the chain icon on the toolbar .
 You will be prompted to insert “External Links” or “Course Links.”

-Selecting “Course Links,” brings up the new version of the insert menu that was always previously viewable on the right-hand side of your screen and allows you to select the location in your Canvas course (the page, assignment, or module, etc.) that you would like to link to.
+Selecting “Course Links,” brings up the insert menu and allows you to select the location in your Canvas course (the page, assignment, or module, etc.) that you would like to link to.

 Creating Document Links

 If you need to create a link to a document, you can do so by navigating to the “Document” option in the “Insert” dropdown menu or the document icon .
 From either of those locations, you can select:

 - “Upload Document” if the document is not yet saved in Canvas (Note: When uploading files directly in the RCE, you cannot select the folder where you would like the file to upload.
 If you want to organize your files, you must first go to the Files area of Canvas to upload the document to the correct place.)

 - “Course Documents” to choose a file that has already been uploaded to the course Files

 - “User Documents” to choose a file that you have uploaded to your personal Files area in Canvas